-- 3. It is recommended that all blocks, batten cars are greased with Teflon type spray or fx the best is Mc-Lube from Harken. - 4.
 Mast, boom, and head foil must be washed and cleaned.
-If you do not immediately succeed in cleaning the aluminium, you can use polish cream. - 5.
-Wash and rinse the batten cars well, incl. the mast track.
+If you do not immediately succeed in cleaning the aluminium, you can use rubber compound polish cream.

-CLEANING UP FOR THE WINTER:
+CLEANING UP FOR THE WINTER

-- 1. You are recommended to wash the boat completely clean, wax and polish all surfaces except the non-skid areas. - 2.
+You are recommended to wash the boat completely clean, wax and polish all surfaces except the non-skid areas.

 Make sure to take off the sails, sprayhood, and cockpit tent.
 Wash and rinse out dirt and salt.
-Everything must be completely dry, before stowed away for the winter and kept in a dry place. - 3.
-Cushions:
+Everything must be completely dry, before stowed away for the winter and kept in a dry place.